gitparametriks/Documentations/docs/technology_overview.md

 - **Unit and Integration Testing**: Adding automated tests to improve reliability and coverage.
 - **Internationalization (i18n)**: To support multiple languages, improving accessibility for a global user base.
 - **AI-Based Data Analysis**: Leveraging AI for predictive analytics and enhanced data insights based on IoT sensor data.

-## Summary

-The **IoT Dashboard Frontend** by Parametriks is a robust, scalable application built with a modern tech stack tailored to IoT data visualization and management.
-Combining Next.js for server-side capabilities, React for UI, AWS for backend services, and TailwindCSS for responsive design, this platform supports Parametriks' vision of empowering clients and insurers through real-time insights.
-Recharts and TypeScript enhance data visualization and code reliability, ensuring a high-quality user experience.